 The jobs are rotated on a daily basis so that every child has turn to do each job.

 The children also have the opportunity to have additional music tuition and this takes place in our music room from a range of high quality peripatetic teachers.

 The school also has very close links with the local church.
-Reverend Holloway comes into the school to take the Collective Worship approximately every 2 weeks and the Principal is a member of the Parochial Church Council.
+Clergy come into the school to take the Collective Worship approximately every 2 weeks and the Principal is a member of the Parochial Church Council.
 The school supports and sometimes leads monthly Family Services in the church.

-The school uses the Values for Life (recommended by the Diocesan) for each daily Collective Worship.
-Our Collective Workship takes place each day at 1.30pm where all the children gather together for a song, Bible story or story based on the theme for the week and prayers.
+The school uses "Roots and Fruits" (recommended by the Diocese) for each daily Collective Worship.
+Our Collective Workship takes place each day at 1.00pm where all the children gather together for a song, Bible story or story based on the theme for the week and prayers.